Strategic Issues in Employing and Deploying Damages Experts

 If used appropriately, the use of colour-coding of rows, columns or cells can significantly help the reader understand how the model works.

 Consistency in the structure of the spreadsheet helps to maximise readability and minimise errors.
-For example, using the same structure for similar tabs (such as consistent ordering of data into columns) and using the same formulae where possible can make it much easier for the reader to understand the model.
+For example, using the same structure for similar tabs (such as consistent ordering of data into columns), and using the same formulae across similar tabs where possible, can make it much easier for the reader to understand the model.

-One common recommendation is that all input data should include identification of the precise source for the data.
-Accurate documentation of the input data can help opposing experts identify and resolve disagreements.
+Another common recommended practice is that all input data should include identification of the precise source for the data.
+Accurate documentation of the input data can help opposing experts to identify and resolve disagreements.

 It can be extremely useful for the expert to include textual comments or explanations throughout the spreadsheet to allow opposing experts and the tribunal to understand the model.

 Many recommend that calculations proceed step-by-step across multiple cells, rather than the use of multiple calculations per cell.
-This simplification of the calculations, together with clear headings and appropriate comments, can go a long way towards simplifying the spreadsheet and enabling the reader to understand how the model works.
+This simplification of the calculations, as well as clear headings and appropriate comments, can go a long way to simplifying the spreadsheet and enabling the reader to understand how the model works.

-Whether explained in the spreadsheet itself or in the accompanying expert report, the expert should indicate if the input data has been adjusted, corrected, cleaned of outliers or typos, etc. The expert should also explain the basis for any such adjustments and, where appropriate, identify what changes were made to which data.
+Whether explained in the spreadsheet itself or in the accompanying expert report, the expert should indicate whether the input data has been adjusted, corrected, cleaned of outliers or typos, among other things.
+The expert should also explain the basis for any such adjustments and, where appropriate, identify what changes were made to which data.